breakponchito/DominicanWorkShopParticipant/module_02_start_with_book_catalog_application/README.md

 #### Use of Jakarta Starter

-Lest start to create our base application using the Jakarta EE starter.
+Lest start to create our base application using the **Jakarta EE starter**.
 This is a tool provided by the community to configure and create your base application for different versions of Jakarta EE.
 In this case, we need to create a base application for our book catalog.
 Go to the following link and create the application using and artifact id related to a book catalog.
 Here is the link of the Jakarta Starter: [Jakarta Starter](https://start.jakarta.ee/)